A-moment096/ToolBox_TODO/README.md

 ## 📦 Installation

 As a python module, it is recommended to install this tool under a virtual environment.

-You can easily install it use `pipx` or `uv tool`.
+You can easily install this tool using `pipx` or `uv tool`.
 But of course, you can freely install it with method you like.

-However, as this tool is *too simple* to be uploaded to package market place, if you want to try it, please download it from release and install it manually (still, should be really simple).
+However, as this tool is *too simple* to be uploaded to PyPI, and there are **SO MANY** packages for "todo-like" things already, if you want to try it, please download it from release and install it manually (still, should be really simple).
+After installation, you will see it appears as a module named as `todo-cli`, which provides command named as `todo`.

+> [!WARNING] if you install use command like `uv install todo-cli`, you won't install this tool but a really old tool from PyPI.
+Currently I don't have a plan to publish this in PyPI and a good name for this tool.
+So please, download it from github and install it with specified file.

 ## 📋 Usage